-Iteration 1 Report
+Iteration 2 Report

-Due: Monday, October 10, 11:30am (hardcopy at beginning of class) 20 points
+Due: Monday, October 31, 11:30am (hardcopy at beginning of class) 20 points

 This assignment is a group assignment.
 Each project group should turn in one response to each part, with all the names of the group members.
+Please pay careful attention to the "New in this report" notes, which describe the differences from the last iteration report you turned in.